Lukyhet/Project_Four/README.md

 ### Media

-- The icon used for the logo was downloaded for free from [Flaticon](https://icons8.com/ "Link to icons8.com")
+- The icon used for the logo was downloaded for free from [Icons8](https://icons8.com/ "Link to icons8.com")
-- The images used in this README.md file were taken by the developer as printscreens or pictures.
+- The images used in this README.md file were taken by the developer as printscreens or pictures, the little avatars for the users came with the theme instaled.

 ## Acknowledgements